 The southwestern part of China is a mountainous area.
 It has famous cities like Chongqing and Guilin.
 By February, it is getting warmer, but the rainy days will still cut into your bones.
 If you want to visit the plateau area bring your jacket, sweater, nice walking shoes, common medicines and a pair of sunglasses.
 The climate in the plateau area is sometimes extremely cold.

 Want to Experience Local Traditions?

 Visitors in February who happen upon Chinese New Year may have a chance to experience interesting traditions such as exchanging lucky money, eating tangyuan, or setting off firecrackers.
 Please note that the date of the festival varies from year to year.
 (Dates for forthcoming years are: January 28, 2017; February 16, 2018; February 5, 2019).
-See more about Spring Festival.
+See more about traditions and custom.